23 East Airy Street, Norristown, PA 19401 · 215-627-6434 ·

 What is the background and experience of the team, including investment managers?

-T. Rowe Price has been The Church Foundation's investment managers since 2007.
+T. Rowe Price has been The Church Foundation's investment manager since 2007.
 The Church Foundation's investment committee takes its role seriously as a fiduciary and keeps a close eye on activity and performance.
 Overall, the committee is pleased with T. Rowe Price and has no plans to make any adjustments or changes.

 What fund options do you offer?